stephengold/jme3-utilities/README.md

 ### BasicGame example

 You'll need:
- + A development machine with Java and the JME3 SDK installed.
+ + A development machine with the JME3 SDK installed.
- + A clean install of the JME3 Utilities Package.
- + A clean instance of the BasicGame project.
+ + A clean release of the jme3-utilities JARs.

-To instantiate the BasicGame Project:
+Instantiate a BasicGame Project:
  1. Open the "New Project" wizard in the IDE:
- 2. Menu bar -> "File" -> "New Project..."
+  + Menu bar -> "File" -> "New Project..."
- 3. Under "Categories:" select "JME3".
+ 2. Under "Categories:" select "JME3".
- 4. Under "Projects:" select "BasicGame".
+ 3. Under "Projects:" select "BasicGame".
- 5. Click on the "Next >" button.
+ 4. Click on the "Next >" button.
- 6. For "Project Location:" specify a new folder on a local filesystem.
+ 5. For "Project Location:" specify a writable folder (on a local filesystem) which doesn't already contain "BasicGame".
- 7. Click on the "Finish" button.
+ 6. Click on the "Finish" button.

 If you're unfamiliar with BasicGame, you may wish to run it (and/or examine the source code) to see how it works before modifying it.

+Hints:
+ 1. To rotate the camera, drag while holding down the left mouse button.
+ 2. To exit, press the Esc key.

-#### Add the JME3 Utilities Package JARs to the project
+#### Add the SkyControl JARs to the project

 Open the project's properties in the IDE:
  1. Right-click on the BasicGame project (not its assets) in the "Projects" window.
- 2. Select "Properties".
+ 2. Select "Properties to open the "Project Properties" dialog.
  3. Under "Categories:" select "Libraries".
  4. Click on the "Compile" tab.
- 5. If the SkyControl plugin is installed, then the SkyControl library can provide the required JARs:
-   + Click on the "Add Library..." button.
-   + Select the "SkyControl" library.
-   + Click on the "Add Library" button.
-   + Click on the "OK" button.
- 6. If the SkyControl plugin is not installed, then two JARs are required, one for classes and one for assets:
+ 5. Add the SkyControl class JAR:
   + Click on the "Add JAR/Folder" button.
-   + Navigate to the folder where you installed the JME3 Utilities Package and then to the "dist" folder therein.
+  + Navigate to the jme3-utilities "release" folder.
-   + Select the "jME3-utilities.jar" file.
+  + Select the "SkyControl.jar" file.
   + Click on the "Open" button.
+ 6. (optional) Add JARs for javadoc and sources:
+  + Click on the "Edit" button.
-   + Click on the "Add JAR/Folder" button again.
+  + Click on the "Browse..." button to the right of "Javadoc:"
+  + Select the "SkyControl-javadoc.jar" file.
+  + Click on the "Open" button.
-   + Navigate to the "lib" folder.
+  + Click on the "Browse..." button to the right of "Sources:"
-   + Select the "jME3-utilities-assets.jar" file.
+  + Select the "SkyControl-sources.jar" file.
   + Click on the "Open" button again.
-   + Click on the "OK" button.
+  + Click on the "OK" button to close the "Edit Jar Reference dialog.
+ 7. Click on the "OK" button to exit the "Project Properties" dialog.

-#### Disable any existing sky simulation
+#### Disable existing sky

-Since BasicGame comes without any sky simulation -- just the default (black) viewport background -- there is nothing to remove.
+Since BasicGame has no sky -- just the default (black) viewport background -- there is nothing to disable.

 #### Add a SkyControl instance